S0vers/i18n-Nextjs-BoilerPlate/README.md

 # Contributing

-If you'd like to contribute to this boilerplate, please follow these steps:
+If you'd like to contribute to this template, please follow these steps:

 - Fork the repository
 - Create a new branch (git checkout -b feature/your-feature)